digiscot/digiscot-website/pages/projects/youthlink-scotland.md

 This project is part of and will be informed by a broader piece of work developing training on the Digitally Agile National Principles in a partnership between College Development Network, Glasgow Kelvin College, YouthLink Scotland, Learning Link Scotland and the Scottish Community Development Centre (SCDC), convened as a short life working group.
 This partnership will develop a training course and will assign certain elements to YouthLink Scotland to work with young people and youth workers to inform and develop.

-YouthLink Scotland will facilitate consultative workshops with young people and youth workers to develop elements of the training that young people and the youth work sector can make the stongest contribution to.
+YouthLink Scotland will facilitate consultative workshops with young people and youth workers to develop elements of the training that young people and the youth work sector can make the strongest contribution to.

 ## Project milestones